cheatham1/GetStartedBook/GLOSSARY.md

 The azimuthal angle $$\phi$$ is measured from the $$x$$-axis, around the beam.
 The ATLAS detector design is symmetrical in $$\phi$$.

+## Pseudorapidity (eta)

+The pseudorapidity describes the angle of a particle relative to the beam axis.

+## Opening angle

+The opening angle (also called angular separation) between physics objects e.g.lepton pair can be important in understanding or identifying different physics processes.
+It is calculated as a function of $$\eta$$ and $$\phi$$.

 ## Channel

 The word channel signifies a certain route a physics process has taken.